-While there was very limited options to change the home environment on the Oculus Quest, I did eventually find some options that might help create the VR testing environment I proposed.
-SideQuest is a marketplace to get more apps for your Oculus headset that is separate from the Oculus store.
-It contains loads of games/apps from indie game makers and also contains a simple way to change some of the settings on your headset.
-I use commands to change the screen size and resolution when I record videos from my headset, it presents the video in a more standard video format rather than the mobile view that is default.
-In SideQuest, people who have created their own home environments for the Oculus can upload them for others to use, and I found one that might be useful for my test environment.
-Since the real world testing environment will be in a dark lab with focus on the display, a dark room virtual environment (see Fig 2) might work for the VR test.
-I found this on SideQuest along with some other cool home environments like the Twin Peaks – Red Room, which is very cool.
+While there were limited options for changing the home environment on the Oculus Quest, I eventually found some alternatives that could help create the VR testing environment I proposed.
+SideQuest is a marketplace separate from the Oculus store, offering more apps for your Oculus headset.
+It features numerous games and apps from indie developers and provides a simple way to change some headset settings.
+I use commands to adjust the screen size and resolution when recording videos from my headset, presenting the video in a more standard format rather than the default mobile view.
+In SideQuest, creators who have developed their own home environments for the Oculus can upload them for others to use.
+I discovered one that might be suitable for my test environment.
+Since the real-world testing environment will be in a dark lab with a focus on the display, a dark room virtual environment (see Fig 2) might work for the VR test.
+I found this on SideQuest, along with other interesting home environments like the Twin Peaks – Red Room, which is very cool.

-Dedicated Apps for Remote Work
+Option 2: Dedicated Apps for Remote Work

-– Horizon Workrooms
+– 2.2 Horizon Workrooms

-– Vulplex 3D Web View
+– 3.1 Vulplex 3D Web View

-– Github Builds
+– 3.2 GitHub Builds

 One of the great things about Unity is the community that builds and shares assets, either on the Asset Store or on GitHub.
 When searching for assets that will work in Unity to create an environment that would incorporate the use of a web browser, I came across a few different ones.
 Some were discontinued and not updated, like the popular Mozilla VR web browser that was discontinued in early 2022; read about it here.